zulip/zulip-gci/tasks/interactive-bots.md

 * Test manually that the followup bot is working on the local Zulip instance
 by:

-  A. sending a few messages starting with `@followup` and `@follow-up` from different streams, such as `devel` and `social`
+  a. sending a few messages starting with `@followup` and `@follow-up` from different streams, such as `devel` and `social`

-  B. checking that the messages showed up in the `followup` stream, prepended by the sender email
+  b. checking that the messages showed up in the `followup` stream, prepended by the sender email

 * Take screenshots showing that the bot is working, make sure to have screenshots